NHS waiting lists fall, although number of patients facing longest wait climbs

 She added: “This has been achieved despite disruptive strikes and record winter pressures on our NHS services.”

-Elsewhere, some 70.9% of patients urgently referred for suspected cancer in January were diagnosed or had cancer ruled out within 28 days, down from 74.2% the previous month and below the target of 75%.
+Elsewhere, some 70.9 per cent of patients urgently referred for suspected cancer in January were diagnosed or had cancer ruled out within 28 days, down from 74.2% the previous month and below the target of 75 per cent.

 GPs in England made 249,787 urgent cancer referrals during the month, up from 219,841 in December and also up year-on-year from 228,402 in January 2023.

-The proportion of patients in England waiting longer than 62 days in January from an urgent suspected cancer referral or consultant upgrade to their first definitive treatment for cancer was 62.3%, down from 65.9% in December and below the target of 85%.
+The proportion of patients in England waiting longer than 62 days in January from an urgent suspected cancer referral or consultant upgrade to their first definitive treatment for cancer was 62.3 per cent, down from 65.9 per cent in December and below the target of 85 per cent.

+In December last year, The Independent revealed a stark warning from cancer doctors over the lack of specialist staff in the NHS to treat breast cancer patients.

 Minesh Patel, head of policy at Macmillan Cancer Support, said “this can’t go on”.